-This functionality will allow any registered App-ID to provide an application profile in form of metadata that can be used by a SP to identify and verify that the connecting IoT application is representing itself consistently with the characterization presented by the metadata.
+This functionality will allow any registered App-ID to provide an application profile in the form of metadata that can be used by an SP to identify and verify that the connecting IoT application is representing itself consistently with the characterization presented by the metadata.

 The role of the App-ID Registry Function is not to enforce the policy of the SP, but for the SP to be informed through the App-ID metadata profile to automate the authentication and enrolment process.